-Step 2 – You must have achieved your Grade 12 diploma with math, english and physics.
+Step 2 – You must have achieved your Grade 12 diploma with math, and English.

 - Completed High School Diploma